-Two Red Sox Prospects Among Arizona Fall League Breakout Stars In 2019
+NESN

 Have a pair of future Boston Red Sox stars recently announced themselves as such in the desert?

 MLB.com’s Jonathan Mayo on Monday named Red Sox prospects Marcus Wilson and Tanner Houck among the 20 players “who broke out” in the 2019 Arizona Fall League.
-Wilson’s all-around skills in the outfield and at the plate earned him a spot in the Arizona Fall League All-Star game, and Houck caught Mayo’s eye by making life difficult for batters with some devastating stuff on the mound.
+Wilson’s all-around skills in the outfield and at the plate earned him a spot in the Arizona Fall League All-Star Game, and Houck caught Mayo’s eye by making life difficult for batters with some devastating stuff on the mound.

 Here’s what Mayo writes about Wilson: